joshcirre/fusion/README.md

 `fusion.visit()`, especially if you're working with route model binding components that have different URLs.

 `fusion.see` is a shorthand to assert that this text is in the body element.

+## Credits

+- All Fusion artwork was designed by [Will King](https://x.com/wking__)
+- Fusion was named by [Josh Cirre](https://x.com/joshcirre)!
+It had a much worse working name, which is so bad I won't share it.